dB-SPL/takprotobuf/README.md

 decoded = parseProto(binary)
 print(decoded)
 ```
 returns a human-readable representation of the object.
+I'll be adding the option to return an object that is more similar to the way CoT XML is organized.
 ```
 cotEvent {
   type: "a-f-G-E-V-C"